-Daniel Fardon (b.1991) is a British composer based in the UK.
-He has worked with and written for performers including: The London Symphony Orchestra, Birmingham Contemporary Music Group (BCMG), The Schubert Ensemble, The Britten Sinfonia, Psappha, Ligeti Quartet, Kokoro, Orkest de Ereprijs, HERMESensemble, Listenpony, CHROMA Ensemble, Castalian Quartet, Thallein Ensemble, Bloomsbury Quartet, Kaleidoscope Collective, and the Royal Birmingham Conservatoire Symphony Orchestra.
-Festival performances have included: Cheltenham, Stratford-upon-Avon, Cambridge Festival of Ideas, Borough New Music, King's Lynn, The Little Missenden, CrossCurents, Frontiers, and Flatpack.
+Daniel Fardon (b.1991) is a British composer based in London.
+His music has been commissioned and/or performed by internationally acclaimed ensembles including The London Symphony Orchestra, Birmingham Contemporary Music Group (BCMG), The Schubert Ensemble, The Britten Sinfonia, Carducci Quartet, Psappha, Ligeti Quartet, Kokoro, Orkest de Ereprijs, HERMESensemble, Listenpony, CHROMA Ensemble, Castalian Quartet, Thallein Ensemble, Bloomsbury Quartet, and the Kaleidoscope Collective.

-Daniel's music has been performed in a range of venues, such as The Wigmore Hall, LSO St Luke's, CBSO Centre, Elgar Concert Hall, West Road, St Giles' Cathedral, Barber Institute, Hoxton Hall, Centrala, Playground Theatre, greengrassi, Lighthouse Poole, Pitville Pump Room, Regent Hall London, Great Hall Birmingham, and many Town Halls, churches, and chapels across the country.
+Daniel's music has been performed in a range of venues, such as The Wigmore Hall, LSO St Luke's, CBSO Centre, Elgar Concert Hall, West Road, St Giles' Cathedral, Barber Institute, Hoxton Hall, Centrala Birmingham, Playground Theatre London, greengrassi London, Lighthouse Poole, Pitville Pump Room Cheltenham, Regent Hall London, Great Hall Birmingham, and many Town Halls, churches, and chapels across the country.